A. Program Overview

 - Gain fresh perspective, new skills and new ideas to solve innovation challenges

 - Colleges apply to OCE to be providers of CVTA vouchers.
 OCE may provide up to $250,000 to an Applicant college, for a bundle of vouchers valued at $10,000 each.

 - Each $10,000 voucher supports eligible research and development costs at the college, for a project with an eligible industry partner.

 - A minimum of 1:1 matching on the OCE contribution is required from industry partners on individual projects.
 Contributions may be in cash and/or in-kind, provided that the total contribution is at least 1:1.

 Flow of Funds

-- A holdback of 10 per cent of the total OCE contribution will be released upon project completion, and receipt and OCE approval of the following for all individual voucher projects: final progress, metrics and financial reports, outcomes and attestation from the Applicant regarding the use of funds.
+- A holdback of ten percent (10%) of the total OCE contribution will be released upon project completion, and receipt and OCE approval of the following: final progress and financial reports, outcomes, metrics and attestation from the institution regarding the use of funds.

 - The cash (and in-kind) contributions from the industry partner on voucher projects are provided by the industry partner to the college directly.
 Project participants are encouraged to negotiate additional agreement(s) to enable the transfer of these funds as required.
 The college is required to provide periodic attestations to OCE to confirm receipt of the cash and in-kind contributions from all industry partners.